Evolutionary scientists find symmetry in nature, and beauty in simplicity

 Symmetry abounds in nature, often in its most beautiful forms.
 A perfect snowflake, a blooming sunflower, a light-harvesting complex from a bacterium—they all exhibit striking symmetry, crafted by some grander design.

-But what is the greater picture here?
+But how did that design come to be?
 Why have so many natural forms manifested in such orderly patterns, especially when laws of thermodynamics dictate that the universe trends toward higher entropy and ever-growing randomness?

 Could it be that evolution favors symmetry?
 Scientists believe so, and a team of researchers from a university in Norway has endeavored to prove why.
-In a report published in the Proceedings of the National Academy of Sciences, the team combined elements of biology, computer science, and mathematics to support the theory that evolution has an overwhelming preference for “simple” algorithms, which determine how our planet’s natural structures come to be.
+In a report published in the Proceedings of the National Academy of Sciences, the team combined elements of biology, computer science, and mathematics to support the theory that evolution has an overwhelming preference for “simple” algorithms, which determine how our planet’s natural structures blossom.

 Such algorithms encode the building blocks for all life on Earth, from the mitochondrial cells in a leopard’s muscle fibers to the chloroplasts in an aspen tree—all of which are notably symmetric.
 The simpler these algorithms, the better, scientists argue, as more complexity presents greater chance for things to go wrong.

-And symmetry is simpler: “Symmetric phenotypes typically need less information to encode algorithmically, due to repetition of subunits,” the paper states.
+And symmetry, they say, is simpler: “Symmetric phenotypes typically need less information to encode algorithmically, due to repetition of subunits,” the paper states.

 Put differently, as the study’s lead author Iain Johnston, explains, “Imagine having to tell a friend how to tile a floor using as few words as possible . . .
 You wouldn’t say: put diamonds here, long rectangles here, wide rectangles here.
 You’d say something like: put square tiles everywhere.
 And that simple, easy recipe gives a highly symmetric outcome.”
 Hence, there exists an abundance of symmetry in tile patterns worldwide—and in nature, whether radial (starfish, pine cones, the cross-section of a kiwi fruit) or bilateral (a butterfly, a maple leaf).